ibm-cloud-docs/DataTransferService/connect-dts-linux-centosrhel-7.md

    ```
    {: pre}

 8. Restart the iSCSI service.
-Because `node.startup` is set to automatic in `iscsid.conf` it automatically logs in to the target host.
+Because `node.startup` is set to automatic in `iscsid.conf`, it automatically logs in to the target host.
    ```zsh
    systemctl restart iscsi.service
    ```